aspose-email-cloud/aspose-email-cloud-dotnet/docs/EmailApi.md

 <a name="AsFileAsync"></a>
 ## AsFileAsync

-**Description:** Converts Email model to specified format and returns as file.
+**Description:** Converts Email model to a specified format and returns as a file.

 Performs operation asynchronously.
 Not available on .NETFramework v2.0